malikarjun/lajolla/README.md

-# lajolla
+# CSE 272 - Final Project
-UCSD CSE 272 renderer
+UCSD CSE 272 Final Project - Photon Mapping and Thin-Film Interference.

+Author: Ziyang Zhang and Mallikarjun Swamy

 # Build
 All the dependencies are included.
 Use CMake to build.